xk1234/tp/docs/DeveloperGuide.md

 **MSS**

-1. User <ins>shows all contacts (UC1)</ins>.
+1. User <ins>shows all persons (UC1)</ins>.
 2. User requests to find persons with names and tags.
-3. AddressBook shows all contacts that passes the filter. use case ends.
+3. AddressBook shows all persons that passes the filter. use case ends.

 **Extensions**